 The PCC's psychologists, licensed counselors, and psychiatric medical providers are available to any Vanderbilt student and address a range of student needs including stress management, crisis intervention, substance abuse counseling, management of medications, individual counseling, group counseling, biofeedback, emergency assessments, and psychiatric assessment and treatment.
 The PCC provides a team approach to the care of students with eating disorders and students who have experienced trauma as well as students needing both counseling and medication management.
 There is an on-call provider after hours and on weekends for emergency calls.

-The PCC provides screening and full assessment when indicated for ADHD and learning disorders as well as assessment and support for reading and study skills.
+The PCC provides screening and full assessment when indicated for ADHD and learning disorders.